f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 **sudo systemctl start minio**

-These nodes already have the two-pool MINIO_VOLUMES pre-configured.
+These nodes already have the two storage pool MINIO_VOLUMES pre-configured.
-The issued command with not provide a return to the Linux prompt, the Minio service is activating but we need to restart Cluster1 to accept the new storage pool.
+The issued command with **no**t provide a return to the Linux prompt, the Minio service is activating but we need to restart Cluster1 to accept the new storage pool.

 **Step 4 — Restart Cluster 1 to pick up the new 4 server topology**

-Back on cluster1-node1, restart the cluster:
+Back on cluster1-node1, restart the cluster (make sure you go to the browser tab for node1, if in doubt issue the command #ip a and confirm the last address in the list is shown to be  10.1.10.100/24):

 **mcli admin service stop cluster1**

 **mcli admin service restart cluster1**

-This restarts all MinIO processes across the cluster, causing Storage Pool 1 nodes to recognize the new two-pool topology and Storage Pool 2 nodes to join.
+This restarts all MinIO processes across the cluster, causing storage pool 1 nodes to recognize the new two-pool topology and storage pool 2 nodes to join.

 **Step 5 — Verify the expanded cluster**